Is It Normal For My Puppy To Have Soft Stools Or Diarrhea?

 Intestinal Parasites

 Intestinal parasites, such as roundworms, hookworms, or giardia, can cause digestive issues in puppies.
 These parasites can be contracted through contaminated soil, water, or even from their mother during birth or through nursing.
 In addition to soft stools or diarrhea, puppies with intestinal parasites may also experience poor appetite, weight loss, and a dull coat.
-Regular and fecal examinations are necessary to prevent and treat these parasitic infections.
+Regular deworming and fecal examinations are necessary to prevent and treat these parasitic infections.

 Bacterial or Viral Infections

 Bacterial or viral infections can also be a culprit behind soft stools or diarrhea in puppies.
 Common bacterial infections include salmonella or E. coli, while viral infections like parvovirus or canine distemper can cause severe gastrointestinal symptoms.
-These infections are highly contagious and can be transmitted through contact with infected animals, contaminated surfaces, or even through exposure to their feces. and proper practices are essential in preventing these infections.
+These infections are highly contagious and can be transmitted through contact with infected animals, contaminated surfaces, or even through exposure to their feces.
+Vaccinations and proper hygiene practices are essential in preventing these infections.

 Stress or Anxiety